StratusLab/documentation/users-tutorial/src/main/markdown/07-storage.md

 such images and the creation of disks for each machine instance is completely transparent to the user.

 ## Persistent disk

 ### Introduction

 Persistent Disk Storage is the StratusLab service that physically stores machine and disk images as volumes on the cloud site.
 It facilitates quick startup of VMs and hot-plugging of disk volumes as block devices to the VMs.

 ### Create persistent disk

 Before creating persistent disks (or volumes)[^1], you should define the persistent disk storage endpoint by either of

   * in your HOME/.stratuslab/stratuslab-user.cfg
   * set the environment variable STRATUSLAB_PDISK_ENDPOINT
   * pass it as **_-_-pdisk-endpoint** command when creating one.

-Lets create a persistent disk of 5GB and named "myprivate-disk"
+Let's create a persistent disk of 5GB and named "myprivate-disk"

     $ stratus-create-volume --size=5 --tag=myprivate-disk
     DISK 9c5a2c03-8243-4a1b-a248-0f0d22d948c2